karthik/rstudio2019/binder-notes.md

 📉 **Downsides to this approach**

 This is by far the slowest way to set up a binder.
-Depending on the packages you depend on (e.g. tidyverse)  it can take several hours for the first image to be built and it may stall sometimes, requiring you to kick off a new build all over again.
+Depending on the packages you depend on (e.g. tidyverse)  it can take several hours (only for R packages) for the first image to be built and it may stall sometimes, requiring you to kick off a new build all over again.

 ## 🏇 A faster approach